civichackingagency/civichackingagency.github.io/_posts/2023-09-19-hello-world.md

 ## Civic Hacking Agency

-Civic Hacking Agency is testing out a new way to bring youth technologists together to design, code and learn a new way to experience civics.
+Civic Hacking Agency is testing out a new way to bring technologists together to design, code and learn a new way to experience civics.

 We'll do this through: